 Hrossaborg crater in North-Iceland is a 10,000-year-old scoria crater in the shape of an amphitheatre.
 The name Hrossaborg means Horse Castle or Horse City, and here horses were kept in earlier times as it kind of acts like a natural pen.

-Here you will find many sandstone images and it is the first stop on the tour to Askja before you enter the highlands of Iceland.
-Here the drivers let out the air of the tires (33 psi to 15 psi) to give them a wider grip for the gravel roads in the highlands.
+Here you will find many sandstone images and it is the first stop on the tour to Askja before you enter the highland of Iceland.
+Here the drivers let out the air of the tires (33 psi to 15 psi) to give them a wider grip for the gravel roads in the highland.

 Scenes from the film, Oblivion, starring Tom Cruise, were shot at Hrossaborg.